 Participants will learn how to effectively network, “friendraise,” and establish meaningful, long-term relationships with donors and community leaders.

-Throughout the program, apprentices will be placed with experienced fundraising mentors – all people of color – who provide encouragement, guidance, and support.
+Throughout the program, apprentices will have the opportunity to collaborate with and develop relationships with experienced fundraising mentors – all people of color – who provide encouragement, guidance, and support.